OrGolan12/RV32I_SC/README.md

 ## Overview

-The core is written entirely in SystemVerilog and follows a **clean, single-cycle** architecture for simplicity and readability.\
-Instruction fetch, decode, execute, memory, and writeback occur within one clock cycle.
+The core is written entirely in SystemVerilog and follows a **clean, single-cycle** architecture for simplicity and readability Instruction fetch, decode, execute, memory, and writeback occur within one clock cycle.

-Key features: - Complete **RV32I base instruction set** support.\
+Key features: - Complete **RV32I base instruction set** support
-- Built upon the Harris DDCA core with additional modules.\
+- Built upon the Harris DDCA core with additional modules
-- Modular structure with clear separation between control and datapath.\
+- Modular structure with clear separation between control and datapath
 - Compatible with open-source simulators such as **Icarus Verilog**, **Verilator**, and **GTKWave**.